jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 of UNECE WP
-.29 R155, the potential inclusion of new regulations for 2\- and 3\-wheelers and agricultural vehicles, new regulations in China and other countriesstakeholders are facing an extremely complex regulatory landscape.
+.29 R155, the potential inclusion of new regulations for 2\- and 3\-wheelers and agricultural vehicles, new regulations in China and other countries–stakeholders are facing an extremely complex regulatory landscape.
 OEMs and EV charge point operators (CPOs) continue to deepen cybersecurity risks assessments, expanding processes to